Kuisi: Construction

 Modern Kuisis are between 70 and 80 centimetres long, a length traditionally defined by the arm length of the luthier.
 Kogi built kuisis are reported to be up to two feet, or 60 centimetres, long. and constructed from cane (carrizo) by the flautist himself (never a woman).
 The length being measured as 3 times the span between extended thumb and little finger plus the span between extended thumb and index finger.
 The holes are then located with a distance between them measured by the width of two fingers plus half the width of the thumb.
 They are constructed from a cactus (Selenicereus grandiflorus) which is bored and whose thorns are cut.
 The center is removed, first moistening and then boring with an iron stick.
 The cactus stem is thicker at one of its ends, this will go upside and coupled with the bee wax head which carries the feather mouth piece.
 Though the instrument is slightly conic on the outside, its perforation is cylindrical.

 The kuisi bunsi has five tone holes, but only four of them are used when performing: the lower tone hole is rarely used, but when used, the upper tone hole is closed with wax.
 The lower tone hole of the kuisi sigi is rarely used.

 The instrument's head, called a fotuto in Spanish, is made with bee wax mixed with charcoal powder to prevent the wax melting in high temperatures, which also gives the head it a characteristic black color.
 The mouth piece, a quill made from a large bird feather, is encrusted in this bee wax-charcoal head, with an angle and a distance to the edge of the air column which varies from instrument to instrument.

 Since construction is not serial, the only instrument which matches the tuning of a particular kuisi bunsi (female) is the kuisi sigi (male) constructed to accompany it.
 Their lengths correspond and the position of the two tone holes of the kuisi sigi matches the position of the lower tone holes of the kuisi bunsi.

 Origins and traditional use

 The earliest known use of kuisis is among Koguis and Ika of Sierra Nevada de Santa Marta.
-Similar flutes are also played in matched pairs by the Kuna (people) (or Cuna) who live around the Darien Gulf in both Colombia and Panama.
+Similar flutes are also played in matched pairs by the Guna people who live around the Darien Gulf in both Colombia and Panama.

 The male and female kuisi are traditionally played as a pair in counterpoint to one another; the kuisi sigi usually marking the beat and the kuisi bunsi playing the melody.
 They are usually accompanied by drums and the maraca.
 The player of the kuisi sigi often holds that in one hand and a maraca in the other, playing both simultaneously.